daveih/usdm_ct_infographic/README.md

-# usdm_ct_infographic
+# USDM CT inforgraphic

+## Purpose

-Infographic showing use of USDM CT
+Infographic showing the USDM CT in the context of the model